HenrikJoreteg/human-javascript/ch06 - models.md

 model.firstName = 'Henrik';
 ```

 What do I mean, you say?
-You can set whatever properties you want directly even without getter/setters!
+You can already set whatever properties you want directly on an object even without getter/setters!

 YES!
 But not in a way that can be observed.